nigelhorne/gmail-sender/README.md

-# Gmail Sender Perl Script
+# Gmail Sender Script

-This Perl script sends an email using Gmail’s SMTP server (`smtp.gmail.com`).
+This script sends an email using Gmail’s SMTP server (`smtp.gmail.com`).
 It reads the email body from a file and supports authentication either via command-line arguments or a configuration file in your home directory.

 ## Requirements

-Install the required Perl modules using CPAN:
+Install the required modules using CPAN:

 ```sh
 cpan Email::Sender::Simple \